eekcoopuw/jobmon/docsource/quickstart.rst

     the primary goal for the project.

+Getting Started
+***************
+Users will primarily interact with jobmon by creating a :term:`TaskDag` and attaching it to a :term:`Workflow`.
+While a TaskDag defines the relationships between the tasks, a Workflow defines the relationship between multiple runs of the same TaskDag.
+Each Workflow is uniquely defined by its :term:`WorkflowArgs`.
+A Workflow can only be re-loaded if the TaskDag and WorkflowArgs are shown to be exact matches to a previous Workflow.

 Create a TaskDag
 ****************

-Users will primarily interact with jobmon by creating a :term:`TaskDag` and attaching it to a :term:`Workflow`.
 A TaskDag is so-named because it represents a set of Tasks which may depend on one another such that if each relationship were drawn (Task A) -> (Task B depends on Task A), it would form a `directed-acyclic graph (DAG)